7 June 2018

 ACMI has developed a reputation for connecting businesses of all sizes with creative tech industry leaders and cutting-edge startup methodologies.
 Its multi-disciplinary co-working space ACMI X hosts ACMI Xcel: Creative Tech Accelerator, the first accelerator of its kind designed by an Australian museum.

 Foundry658 will combine the expertise of these two leading Victorian cultural institutions in a new program that is tailored to the creative industries.
 Eligible creative ideas don’t need a technology component, just an idea that has the power to supercharge individual creative practice, build a sustainable income stream or transform the creative sector more broadly.

 The program will commence in July 2018 but ambitious artists, practitioners and creative businesses can get a taste of what will be on offer at the 2018 Creative State Summit.

 The Summit’s Creative Entrepreneurship stream will feature a series of talks and workshops that will focus on ways creatives can build a business, scale their ideas or attract support and venture capital.

 Kicking off with a Q and A about the Foundry658 program, the Creative Entrepreneurship sessions will also feature entrepreneurs behind leading Australian creative businesses including online art sales platform BlueThumb, ecommerce website Bookish and Indigital, a start-up that uses new and emerging technologies such as augmented reality, to bring ancient Indigenous stories to life.

-The 2018 Creative State Summit will take place from 14-15 June 2018 at Melbourne Museum, the Creative Entrepreneurship stream will take place on Friday 15 June.
+The 2018 Creative State Summit was on 14-15 June 2018 at Melbourne Museum.
 For full program details, visit Creative State Summit.